Distratto (EP)

 Distratto is the debut extended play by Italian singer Francesca Michielin.
 It was released in Italy on 24 January 2012 through Sony Music Entertainment Italy.
-The EP peaked to number 9 on the Italian Albums Chart.
+The EP peaked at number 9 on the Italian Albums Chart.

 Singles

 "Distratto" was released as the lead single from the album on 6 January 2012 after she won the fifth series of the Italian talent-show X Factor.
-The song peaked to number one on the Italian Singles Chart.
+The song peaked at number one on the Italian Singles Chart.